BridgeApps-Ltd/xavexpay-invoice/terraform-ansible/README.md

 # Create a .keys sub-directory and add private_key in .keys sub-directory

+# use "terraform init" command to initialize terraform modules and providers

 # To check everything is working properly use terraform plan with passing below variables

 terraform plan -var "aws_access_key=add_aws_access_key_here" \